threeal/assertion-cmake/README.md

 This function adds a new test that processes the given `<file>` in script mode.
 If `NAME` is specified, it will use `<name>` as the test name; otherwise, it will use `<file>`.

-Internally, the test will process the `Assertion.cmake` module in script mode and include the given `<file>` at the end of the module, allowing variables, functions, and macros in the `Assertion.cmake` module to be available in the `<file>` without the need to include the `Assertion.cmake` module from the `<file>`.

 #### Example